syncfusion-content/javascript-docs/js/TreeGrid/Context-Menu.md

 ---
 layout: post
-title: Context-Menu
+title: Context-Menu | JavaScript | Syncfusion
-description: context menu
+description: Learn here about context menu in Syncfusion Essential JavaScript TreeGrid Control, its elements, and more.
 platform: js
 control: TreeGrid
 documentation: ug
 api: /api/js/ejtreegrid
 ---

-# Context Menu
+# Context Menu in JavaScript TreeGrid

 The **Context menu** in TreeGrid control is used to manipulate (add, edit and delete) the tree grid rows.
 In TreeGrid, context menu can be enabled with the [`contextMenuSettings`](/api/js/ejtreegrid#members:contextmenusettings) property.
 The [`contextMenuSettings`](/api/js/ejtreegrid#members:contextmenusettings) property contains two inner properties [`showContextMenu`](/api/js/ejtreegrid#members:contextmenusettings-showcontextmenu "contextMenuSettings.showContextMenu") and [`contextMenuItems`](/api/js/ejtreegrid#members:contextmenusettings-contextmenuitems "contextMenuSettings.contextMenuItems").